PhatenIoT/docs/en/docs/solutions/speaker/index.md

-This Wi-Fi 5.8G wireless 7.1.2 audio application solution, with its outstanding performance and flexible application scenarios, is sure to bring users an unprecedented audio experience.
+This Wi-Fi 5.8G wireless 7.1.2 or 5.1 audio application solution, with its outstanding performance and flexible application scenarios, is sure to bring users an unprecedented audio experience.
 Whether for music lovers or audio enthusiasts, this solution offers an ideal choice.

+The video below is a demonstration of 5.1 channels:

 <video width="640" height="480" controls>
   <source src="../../assets/images/speaker/XU316-英文.mp4" type="video/mp4">